the-meyer-lab/meyer-nanopore/README.md

 ###### Configure EBV drive on instance
 # Format drives to the correct file system type, and mount them
 # Note: only do this when mounting drive for first time.
 This will clear data from an existing drive.
+# For drives < 2TB in size:
 printf "n\np\n\n\n\nw" | sudo fdisk /dev/nvme1n1
+# For drives > 2TB in size:
+sudo mkfs -t xfs /dev/xvdf
 # fdisk options: n = new partition; p = primary; accept 3 defaults; w = write
 sudo partprobe /dev/nvme1n1
 printf "y" | sudo mkfs.ext4 /dev/nvme1n1

+# For copying large amount of files between drives: rsync -ah --info=progress2 [source] [destination]

 # Make folder (if it doesn't already exist) and mount drive
 sudo mkdir -p /Data1